Value added tax procedure for importation as of 1 January 2018

 The importation of goods is also deemed to take place in Finland when non-Union goods are in Finland as part of an inward processing procedure, customs warehousing procedure or temporary admission procedure, with total relief from customs duties, the customs rules applicable to the use of corresponding goods is applied to them, and non-Union goods become Union goods.
 Further information on the procedures used by the Customs is available on the Customs’ website.

 No VAT is payable on imported goods which are transferred to the tax warehousing procedure.
-Further information on the tax warehousing procedure is available in the Tax Administration´s Instruction Tax warehousing for VAT purposes (only available in Finnish and in Swedish).
+Further information on the tax warehousing procedure is available in the Tax Administration´s Instruction Tax warehousing for VAT purposes (available in Finnish and Swedish, link to Finnish).

 2 Value added taxation procedure